 The use of CXL.mem \cred{enables} both fine-grained and coarse-grained offloading without the limitations \cred{imposed by remote} polling over the CXL link \cred{and its associated overheads.} However, since the mechanism relies on synchronous CXL.mem operations to execute remote kernels, the host processing unit \cred{stalls} until the remote \cred{execution} completes \cred{and the results are loaded}. \Cref{tab:motiv_mechnisms} summarizes the trade-offs \cred{stemming from} the duality of CCM system architectures \cred{and highlights how our proposed} \textit{asynchronous back-streaming} model \cred{(\Cref{fig:intro_models_overview}(c))} leverages the strengths of \cred{both} modes \cred{to} support efficient, general-purpose CCM systems.

-\begin{shaded} \heading{Observation \#1: Trade-offs in duality of CCM} There are two modes of using CCM and each offers different benefits.
-The device-centric view relies on remote polling mechanism and allows asynchronous operation offloading.
-The memory-centric view is based on bulk synchronous flow and enables fine-grained offloading. \cred{Existing operation offloading mechanisms fail to fully exploit the trade-offs of different models based on different CXL protocols.} \end{shaded}
+\begin{shaded} \heading{Observation \#1: Trade-offs in duality of CCM} The device-centric view relies on remote polling mechanism and allows asynchronous operation offloading.
+The memory-centric view is based on bulk synchronous flow and enables fine-grained offloading. \sheph{By treating CCM as either a device or memory alone, existing mechanisms miss the opportunity to combine the strengths of both CXL.io and CXL.mem.} \end{shaded}